norbutlepcha25/SWE303/docs/unit1/topic1.md

 A Change Request (Scope) arises:

-Integration Mgmt: The formal Change Control Board (CCB) evaluates the request via Perform Integrated Change Control.
+Integration management: The formal Change Control Board (CCB) evaluates the request via Perform Integrated Change Control.

-Scope/Schedule/Cost Mgmt: If approved, the scope baseline is updated, which triggers updates to the schedule (more time needed?) and cost baseline (more budget needed?).
+Scope/Schedule/Cost management: If approved, the scope baseline is updated, which triggers updates to the schedule (more time needed?) and cost baseline (more budget needed?).

-Resource Mgmt: May require assigning more developers or re-allocating tasks.
+Resource management: May require assigning more developers or re-allocating tasks.

-Communications Mgmt: The decision and its impact must be communicated to all stakeholders.
+Communications management: The decision and its impact must be communicated to all stakeholders.

-Risk Mgmt: The change might introduce new technical risks or dependencies.
+Risk management: The change might introduce new technical risks or dependencies.

 A Key Developer leaves (Resource):

-Resource Mgmt: The team must be re-formed and a replacement acquired.
+Resource management: The team must be re-formed and a replacement acquired.

-Schedule Mgmt: The loss may cause a delay, requiring a schedule update.
+Schedule management: The loss may cause a delay, requiring a schedule update.

-Cost Mgmt: Recruiting a replacement may incur unplanned costs.
+Cost management: Recruiting a replacement may incur unplanned costs.

-Risk Mgmt: This event should have been identified as a risk with a mitigation plan (e.g., cross-training, documentation).
+Risk management: This event should have been identified as a risk with a mitigation plan (e.g., cross-training, documentation).

 The Unifying Role: Project Integration Management is the formal methodology for performing this integration.
 It ensures that all elements of the project are properly coordinated by making conscious trade-offs among competing objectives and alternatives, ultimately leading to a cohesive and successful project outcome.